Uxoricide: Unconscious conflict

 Proponents of psychodynamic theories have offered explanations for the mechanisms underlying the occurrence of uxoricide.
 It has been suggested that men who kill their partners experience both an unconscious dependence on their wife and a resentment of her.
 These men wish to leave the relationship, but unknowingly perceive themselves as too helpless to do so, which culminates into a belief that killing the wife is the only way to be free of her.
 This approach also offers an alternative explanation for instances where a man commits uxoricide and subsequent immediate suicide – the man ends his life not due to guilt, but instead due to his perceived helplessness and dependency.

 Defense mechanisms

 Links have also been established between violence in childhood and likelihood of uxoricide occurring.
-Psychodynamic researchers argue that being the victim of abuse in childhood leads to being a perpetrator of domestic abuse in adulthood via the route of defence mechanisms – in this case, violence is an unconscious defensive adaption to childhood trauma and other adverse events.
+Psychodynamic researchers argue that being the victim of abuse in childhood leads to being a perpetrator of domestic abuse in adulthood via the route of defense mechanisms – in this case, violence is an unconscious defensive adaption to childhood trauma and other adverse events.
 Other psychodynamic researchers have reported that Thematic Apperception Tests reveal significant trends of rejection by a mother or wife in men who commit uxoricide.
 Psychoanalytic dream interpretation has also argued that unconscious conflict manifests into violent outbursts.
 For example, in one instance one man had experienced and recorded over 200 distressing, mostly violent dreams prior to murdering his wife.